UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 A DataCrate SHOULD have contact information, using a [contactPoint] property with a value of [ContactPoint].
-Note that [schema:Dataset] does not (yet) have a contact property, so this has to be on a Person or Organization which is related to the Dataset via a creator property.
+Note that [schema:Dataset] does not (yet) have a contactPoint property, so strictly this would have to be on a Person or Organization which is related to the Dataset via a [creator] or [contributor] property.
 If there is a ContactPoint it MUST have `contactType` of `customer service` and MUST have a url which is an http URI.
+The ID of the contact point MAY be an email address.

 NOTE: This usage follows that of Google Dataset search.